MPAS-Dev/MPAS-Model/local_software/mpas-tools-br/README.md

 vagrant init sylabs/singularity-3.7-ubuntu-bionic64
 ```

 The previous command will create a `Vagrantfile` with the definitions of your virtual machine (you can further customize to use more cores and RAM from the host; by default, it will use just 1 core and 1GB of RAM).
+Take a look at a customized `Vagrantfile` inside this repo to use more cores and RAM.

 To initialize the virtual machine, use the command: